 Since it’s a protected area, Los Arcos National Marine Park is brimming with marine life around the unique rock formations.

-Some marine life you can see are clownfish, octopus, spotted eagle rays, giant manta rays, sea turtles, and a variety of tropical fish.
+Some marine life you can see are clownfish, octopus, spotted eagle rays, giant manta rays, sea turtles, and a variety of colorful tropical fish.

 In addition, there are several caves and tunnels to explore at Los Arcos, which makes it one of the most interesting places to snorkel near Puerto Vallarta.